-- (a) AEMO must establish, maintain and make available to the public a database (the NTNDP database) that includes NTNDP inputs used by it in preparing the most recent NTNDP. - (b) The NTNDP inputs for an NTNDP include: - (1) assumptions made about the cost of fuel used for the generation of electricity (including gas and coal); and - (2) the conversion factors used to relate the consumption of a given quantity of fuel to the production of electricity using that quantity of fuel; and - (3) assumptions about the capital costs associated with the generation of electricity; and - (4) prevailing location of generation capacity; and - (5) assumptions about the price of carbon; and - (6) electricity demand forecasts. - (c) AEMO may establish a part of the database for the inclusion of confidential information.

-(d) A part of the database established for confidential information is not to be accessible to the public.
+- (a) AEMO must establish, maintain and make available to the public a database (the NTNDP database) that includes NTNDP inputs used by it in preparing the most recent NTNDP. - (b) The NTNDP inputs for an NTNDP include: - (1) assumptions made about the cost of fuel used for the generation of electricity (including gas and coal); and - (2) the conversion factors used to relate the consumption of a given quantity of fuel to the production of electricity using that quantity of fuel; and - (3) assumptions about the capital costs associated with the generation of electricity; and - (4) prevailing location of generation capacity; and - (5) assumptions about the price of carbon; and - (6) electricity demand forecasts. - (b1) Subject to paragraph (b2), AEMO must include the following in the NTNDP database: - (i) any forecasts prepared under clause 5.20.6(b)(i); and - (ii sufficient information used to develop the forecasts referred to in paragraph (i) to enable an understanding of how such forecasts were developed. - (b2) The information referred to in paragraph (b1)(ii) must be included in the NTNDP database at the same time as, or as soon as reasonably practical after, the inclusion of the forecasts in the database. - (d) A part of the database established for confidential information is not to be accessible to the public.